binarykitchen/videomail-client/README.md

 [![Build Status](https://travis-ci.org/binarykitchen/videomail-client.svg?branch=master)](https://travis-ci.org/binarykitchen/videomail-client)

 A revolutionary node.js module which enables you to record videos directly in the browser, wohooo!

 Finally you can encode any webcam recordings into MP4 and WebM within seconds.
-This without the need for Flash, Java nor anything else.
+This without the need for Flash, Java nor any other crap.

-** Demo / Fully working version
+## Demo / Fully working version

-You can check out the full version with all its features on https://videomail.io itself.
+Check out the full version with all its features on https://videomail.io itself.

-That demo runs on AngularJS where I just do a `require('videomail-client')`, initialise it with `Videomail.init(...)` and deploy all that through Browserify.
+That site runs on AngularJS where I just `require('videomail-client')`, initialise like `Videomail.init(...)` and deploy all that through Browserify.
 Awesome stuff!

-** Examples
+## Examples

-To run the examples in your local browser, just do this
+To run the examples in your local browser, just do this:

-1. Run `npm install`
+1. `npm install`
-2. Ignite static server with `gulp examples`; and
+2. Ignite static server with `gulp examples` and
 3. Open `http://localhost:8080` in your browser

-** Dead simple example
+## Dead simple example

 ```html
 <html>